Shower Won’t Stop Running: Causes and Fixes

 1. Loose faucet

-Shower faucets (and all faucets) have a small screw in the handle which holds them in place.
+Shower faucets (and all faucets) have a small screw in the handle that holds them in place.
 For the faucet to turn the water on and off without leaks, this screw needs to be at its tightest.
 When the faucet screw is loose, the faucet won’t be strong enough to provide a tight seal when you shut off the water.
 This leads to leaks in the shower head.

 2. Faulty cartridge or valve

-When the cartridge or valve is faulty, the water from the mains supply will keep flowing to the showerhead even when you’ve turned it off.
+When the cartridge or valve is faulty, the water from the main supply will keep flowing to the showerhead even when you’ve turned it off.
 This is because the valve or cartridge won’t provide a tight seal at the control knob.

 How do you fix a shower that won’t stop running?